British public sector workers strike over 'poverty pay'

 These would include the introduction of a minimum threshold in the number of union members who need to take part in a strike ballot for it to be legal.

-The manifesto could also back the introduction of a time limit on how long a vote in favor of industrial action would remain valid.
+The manifesto could also back the introduction of a time limit on how long a vote in favour of industrial action would remain valid.

 The NUT mandate for Thursday's strike, for example, came from a 2012 strike ballot based on a turnout of just 27 percent, Cameron said.